Update on United States Crypto Regulation: 2022

 The involvement of the White House National Security Council is because digital assets do not stay in one country and working together with other countries is necessary.

-The Bank of America has stated that once rules are in place it will eliminate uncertainty over how to invest in the crypto market and if looked at in the long run regulations could be very positive.
+The Bank of America has stated that once rules are in place it will eliminate uncertainty over how to invest in the digital asset market and if looked at in the long run regulations could be very positive.

-The Crypto Wallet Rule will enforce know-your-customer (KYC) on un-hosted or self-hosted crypto wallets.
-Know-your-customer requires crypto trading platforms to collect names, addresses, and other personal details from all individuals who want to transfer cryptocurrency to their private wallets.
+The Digital Asset Wallet Rule will enforce know-your-customer (KYC) on un-hosted or self-hosted digital asset wallets.
+Know-your-customer requires digital asset trading platforms to collect names, addresses, and other personal details from all individuals who want to transfer digital assets to their private wallets.

 FinCEN is proposing to amend the regulations implementing the Bank Secrecy Act to require banks and money service businesses to submit reports, keep records, and verify the identity of customers in relation to transactions involving convertible virtual currency (CVC) or digital assets with legal tender status held in un-hosted wallets, or held in wallets hosted in a jurisdiction identified by FinCEN, according to the Federal Register post.

-This means the Crypto Wallet Rule is being looked at again and considered.
+This means the Digital Asset Wallet Rule is being looked at again and considered.

 The Beginning